U.S. charges two with bribing African officials for China energy firm

 It said Gadio, a former foreign minister of Senegal, was arrested in New York on Friday.
-It added that Ho, who heads a non-governmental organization based in Hong Kong and Virginia, was arrested on Saturday.
+It added that Ho, a former Hong Kong home affairs secretary who heads a non-governmental organisation based in Hong Kong and Virginia, was arrested on Saturday.

 No one could be reached at the embassies of Chad and Uganda in Washington late on Monday.
 The missions did not immediately respond to emails requesting comment.